Having a growth mindset means that your teenagers know their power to change and develop themselves.

 Instead of seeing how powerful they are, teenagers feel increasingly powerless, worthless, and out of control.
 This is because they get thousands of messages daily, convincing them they are powerless, worthless, and out of control.
 (Watch my TEDxWilmington Talk at the bottom of this post to discover what and how these messages influence your kiddos.)
 It is your job, as their parents, to counter the effects of these societal messages and teach a growth mindset.
 Here’s how:

 A growth mindset is the opposite of a fixed mindset.

-Also known as a set mindset, a “fixed mindset” is thinking you are a defined you, and you just have to manage inside that limited sameness.
+A “fixed mindset” is thinking you are a defined you; thus, you must manage inside that limited identity.

 Teens with a fixed mindset are more likely to:

 - Think negative thoughts about themselves and others

 - Feel like things are not worth their effort

 - Avoid risks